rngtang/Telephone-Assistant/README.md

 ### Testing Combined Project

-To test the combined project that uses both Azure and the question-answering bot together, first make sure a speaker is turned on and plugged into the Raspberry Pi.
+To test the combined project (using both Azure and the question-answering bot together), first confirm a speaker is turned on and plugged into the Raspberry Pi.
 The microphone should already be attached to the Pi.
 When speaking to ask a question, make sure to hold up the Pi and talk directly into the microphone.

 Once both the speaker and microphone are ready, run the program using the following command: